yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/moderation/reportsystem/reportreactionhandler.md

 title: Reaction Handler
 ---

+This handy-dandy custom command-bundle allows a user to cancel their most recent report and utilizes
+Reactions to make things easier for staff.
+This custom command manages the reaction menu.
+Make this in a seperate Reaction CC, due to its massive character count.
+Remove this leading comment once you added this command.

+**Trigger:** `Reaction` on `Added Reactions only`

 ```go
 {{/*
     This handy-dandy custom command-bundle allows a user to cancel their most recent report and utilizes